microsoft/IoT-For-Beginners/1-getting-started/lessons/3-sensors-and-actuators/README.md

 Some common sensors include:

 * Temperature sensors - these sense the air temperature or the temperature of what they are immersed in.
-For hobbyists and developer, these are often combined with air pressure and humidity in a single sensor.
+For hobbyists and developers, these are often combined with air pressure and humidity in a single sensor.
-* Buttons - they sense when they have been pressed.
+* Buttons - these sense when they have been pressed.
 * Light sensors - these detect light levels and can be for specific colors, UV light, IR light, or general visible light.
 * Cameras - these sense a visual representation of the world by taking a photograph or streaming video.
 * Accelerometers - these sense movement in multiple directions.